Reviews You Can Rely On

 Apple AirPods 4th Gen - ANC Review

-Improved sound, active noise cancellation and comfort are impressive, but there are still better options
+Improved sound, but active noise cancellation and comfort aren't impressive, so there are still better options

 gearlab tested logo